conduktor/conduktor-docs/docs/gateway/configuration/client-authentication.md

 - Authentication mechanism

 Security protocol defines how a Kafka client and Gateway broker should communicate and secure the connection. *How do we talk to each other, do we need to authenticate?.*
-Authentication mechanism on the other hand is the part defining how a client can authenticate it self when opening the connection. *How do we know each other?*
+Authentication mechanism on the other hand is the part defining how a client can authenticate itself when opening the connection. *How do we know each other?*

 Here is a quick explanation of each supported security protocol:
 * **PLAINTEXT**: Brokers don't need client authentication; all communication is exchanged without network security.